Staff

 As a first-generation college student, myself, I look forward to removing barriers to higher education for people who are formerly incarcerated, court-involved, low-income, substance users, and those who need academic support after receiving their GED or TASC.

-Benay Rubenstein, Director of College Initiative Upstate
+Benay Rubenstein, Founder of College Initiative Upstate

 For the past 35 years, Benay Rubenstein has been a leading voice on higher education for people impacted by the criminal legal system.
 She began her career at Marist College, coordinating degree programs in both New York State and Federal prisons.
 These years spent working in prisons, in the 80s and 90s, put her smack in the middle of the unprecedented growth of the prison industrial complex, and she experienced firsthand the deep damage incarceration imposes both on individuals and the core-values of our democracy.
 In 1994-95, when federal and NYS financial aid was removed for use in prisons, some 365 college programs in prisons closed overnight (including those at Marist).